cloudfour/lighthouse-parade/README.md

 ### Options

 ```
---ignore-robots             Crawl pages even if they are listed in the site's robots.txt  (default false)
+--ignore-robots             Crawl pages even if they are listed in the site's robots.txt  (default: false)
 --crawler-user-agent        Pass a user agent string to be used by the crawler (not by Lighthouse)
---lighthouse-concurrency    Control the maximum number of ligthhouse reports to run concurrency  (default  number of CPU cores minus one)
+--lighthouse-concurrency    Control the maximum number of ligthhouse reports to run concurrently  (default: number of CPU cores minus one)
 -v, --version               Displays current version
 -h, --help                  Displays help text
 ```